bawkee/SqlBinder/README.md

 You can browse the Northwind database using example queries which come as *.sql files which you can alter any way you like and watch SqlBinder work its magic in the Debug Log.

 ## The Syntax
-Can be defined by the following simple examples:
+Can be explained by the following set of examples:
 ```SQL
 ... { ... :placeholder  ... } ...